UKCloud/documentation/articles/vmware/vmw-ref-ipsec-vpn.md

 ## PRIME profile

-The tables below list the requirements of the PRIME IPsec profile and indicate whether UKCloud for VMware meets them:
+The tables below lists the requirements of the PRIME IPsec profile and indicates whether UKCloud for VMware meets them:

 IKEv2 | Selection | Meets requirement
 ------|-----------|------------------